brucelevis/GTF/README.md

 **Graphics Tools Framework**
 A Framework to create C/C++ desktop tools oriented to 2D/3D graphics manipulation.
 This project started as an extraction of reaprofitable code from the <a href="https://www.youtube.com/watch?v=f0P1ZqO0zOk" target="_blank">TexPainter project</a>.
-The idea is to implement a feature-rich library that powers tools like TexPainter and others with similar needs.
+The idea is to implement a feature-rich library to empower  tools like TexPainter and other tools with similar needs.

 Highlighted Features
 --------------------